 This is who lives in my house – we’re a family of 5.
 My husband and I and 3 boys.
 2 are teenagers and 1 is 12.
 They play a lot of sport, they eat a lot, but I don’t let them eat willy nilly.
 They eat what we have.

 I will then spend roughly $50-80 again in a mid-week top up.
 That will be for additional fruit, snacks, bread, coffee, milk.
 This will be at Woolies or Coles (because there are some things you just can’t get at ALDI).

-Total = $300 absolute max each week.
+Total = $300 each week.
 No more than this!
 That might be excessive to some people, but for us this is the best I can do, and I’m comfortable with that amount for our family.
-That includes dog food and any cosmetic stuff.
+That includes dog food and any toiletry stuff.
 I am low-tox in the house so I don’t buy cleaning things.

 So, what do we eat?